 Ecommerce companies benefit from lower operational costs than brick-and-mortar stores.

 What makes your business unique?
 Do you offer niche products not available elsewhere?
 Are they handmade or one-of-a-kind?

-Ecommerce changes every day.
-New technologies and features have helped level the playing field with traditional retailers.
-For instance, improvements to shopping cart software have created a quicker, smoother, more customer-friendly shopping experience.
-Live chat has enhanced ecommerce customer service, blunting the traditional retailer advantage.
-Using Big Data analytics could be an opportunity for ecommerce companies to better understand customer preferences.
+Ecommerce changes quickly.
+New technologies have leveled the playing field with traditional retailers.
+For instance, improvements to shopping cart software have created a quicker, smoother, more customer-friendly experience.
+Live chat has enhanced online customer service.
+Analytics can help ecommerce companies understand customer preferences better.
 Social media sites provide free or low-cost promotions.

 But it’s up to the merchant to stay current.